-If you are looking for a really fast slide, try the Screaming Serpents.
-If you’ve ever wondered what it’s like to slide through the bellies of two sea serpents, this is for you.
+If you are looking for a really fast slide, try the Screaming Serpents at Schlitterbahn Galveston.
+If you've ever wondered what it's like to slide through the bellies of two sea serpents, this is for you.
 Not looking for thrills?
 No problem.
-There’s a fun area for little kids and a lazy river.
+There's a fun area for little kids and a lazy river.

 A water park with a view of the beach is pretty awesome stuff.
 This water park and resort is just steps from the sand.
 One of the best things about Schlitterbahn South Padre is the indoor play area.
 Blackbeard's Twister and Lafitte's Cyclone are indoor water slides with a 42″ height requirement, so young kids can enjoy them.

 This is a lower key but just as fun water park.
 It has 7 water attractions, a nice lounge pool, and kiddie area.

 There's so much to do at this lovely resort – the water park is just a small part.
 This makes a great weekend get-a-way in the winter – or what passes for winter in Texas, since part of the swim area is inside.
 Great Wolf Lodge is packed full of activities and it's a must-visit.

 Splashway is a very nice and relaxing water park with lots of attractions.
 Barbeque grills are available to rent and they also offer reasonably priced concessions.
 You can have your kids play in the kiddie area, play in the wave pool, lazy river, hop on some water slides and more.
 Splashway also offers the opportunity to rent a campsite if your family wants to make a weekend of it.